Last Updated: September 1, 2021

 In fact, Payoneer clearly mentions that they never ask for your username or password via email, phone, or chat.

 Also, Payoneer will never send you to a non-Payoneer site to change your account password.

-So if anyone asks you your account password, refuse them and in case you want to change your password always change from Payoneer official site.
+So if anyone asks you for your account password, refuse them and in case you want to change your password always change from the Payoneer official site.

 5. Make Strong Password & Keep It Safe